 24 June 2023

 Evolution in Corporate Restructuring Corporate restructuring has lately been evolving, leading to the dissolution of the bank-centric system, also dependent on the change of the actors involved.For regulatory aspects we are witnessing the transfer of stage 3 credits and the management of stage 2 credits.
 Utp’s management is characterized by the transfer of bank credit, the interruption of credit lines and the absence of new finance.Future development could focus on credits in stage 2, characterized by an information asymmetry in favor of the borrower.
 The entrepreneur could use this in his own favor so as to maximize his profit and that of the company, to select his own restructuring partner and to hinder the banks from making such a choice.
 The 2 key factors are governance and performance.
 Anticipating the choice of a partner allows the latter to purchase at a lower price from banks, and this advantage could be shared with the owner of the company.
-However, the entrepreneur has to give up on part of the role he’d play in managing the corporate governance profile of his enterprise.
+However, the entrepreneur has to give up on part of the role he’d play in managing the corporate governance profile of his enterprise.10 May 2023

-Franco Carlo Papa will participate at the conference: “The recovery plan in the context of the crisis code” organized by the Catholic University of the Sacred Heart, in memory of prof. Martinelli.
+Franco Carlo Papa will participate at the conference: “The recovery plan in the context of the crisis code” organized by the Catholic University of the Sacred Heart, in memory of prof. Martinelli.29 April 2023

 In an interview with BeBeez magazine, Franco Carlo Papa presents his thoughts one year after the entry into force of the Crisis Code,: In an interview with BeBeez magazine, Franco Carlo Papa presents his thoughts one year after the entry into force of the Crisis Code.
 In particular, he highlights how the “Negotiated Composition”, which is not currently enjoying great success, could prove to be the access to traditional crisis resolution procedures, as the role of supervisory bodies has been accentuated, with greater impact on SMEs.
-He also describes his experience as an Expert in the “Negotiated Composition” of a software company and how this procedure proved to be a tool for the emergence of the crisis, albeit not too anticipated, which led to reflections on the method to get out of the crisis.
+He also describes his experience as an Expert in the “Negotiated Composition” of a software company and how this procedure proved to be a tool for the emergence of the crisis, albeit not too anticipated, which led to reflections on the method to get out of the crisis.27 April 2023

 Franco Carlo Papa (Studio Papa) provided a comfort opinion in support of the industrial and financial maneuver related to Inseme: a company active in the bovine genetics sector.
 The company’s debt, amounting to approximately € 13 million, was restructured as part of a complex investment transaction that included an American company as sole shareholder, the renegotiation of debts with suppliers and banks and the issue of a letter of credit by Bank of America.
-K&L Gates advised Banco BPM, BPER Banca, and Intesa Sanpaolo, while CMS and R&S Advisory provided support, respectively to Inseme and its American investor.
+K&L Gates advised Banco BPM, BPER Banca, and Intesa Sanpaolo, while CMS and R&S Advisory provided support, respectively to Inseme and its American investor. - + 2022

 9 November 2022

 The point on “Patrimonio Rilancio” The “Patrimonio Rilancio” project, an extraordinary EUR 40 billion fund envisaged by the MEF in the post-pandemic period to support larger Italian companies who report revenues of more than EUR 50 million, is now getting into full swing, with investments in the first management vehicles selected under the National Fund for Enterprise Restructuring (NFER).
 We talk about this with Franco Carlo Papa, one of the independent experts accredited at the Ministry of the Treasury for the asseveration of the operations of the National Fund for Restructuring, which foresees interesting developments for the specialised private equity industry.
 TMA: How is this initiative articulated?
 Papa: In detail, the actions are articulated around a National Fund for Temporary Support (NFTS) for interventions in healthy companies that have been impacted by Covid-19.
 These measures are part of the temporary framework through loans of various types and capital increases.
 This is flanked by a second initiative known as the Free Market, which envisages the involvement of other market investors and is articulated in two separate instruments: the National Strategic Fund (NSF), which makes both direct and indirect investments in healthy companies with solid growth prospects.
 The company is not in difficulty, and the investment by the Fund takes place, together with co-investors, through capital increases and convertible bonds.
 Finally, there is the National Fund for Enterprise Restructuring, dedicated to investments in companies characterised by temporary asset and financial imbalances but with adequate profitability prospects.
 Operations may be direct or indirect through the subscription of UCI units.
 TMA: What has been the operation of this project so far?
 Papa: Since its inception and up to 30th June 2022, CDP has disbursed about EUR 300 million in 13 operations, mainly through bonds.
 Among those that have requested support from “Patrimonio Rilancio” are about 50 companies concentrated in the following sectors: construction, infrastructure, food industry, transport, fashion, and tourism.
 None are listed on the stock exchange.
 Pizzarotti group and PSC are some beneficiaries.
 PSC, after the acquisition of Italtel, filed for composition with creditors (“concordato preventivo”).
 TMA: So far rather limited involvement.
 Papa: Yes, compared to a total of EUR 40 billion.
 But now the Fund, with particular regard to investments in restructuring, given the worsening macroeconomic context, which sees a rise in inflation and energy costs increased by the conflict in Ukraine, can act as a driving force to save many companies and with them jobs.
 Given the limits envisaged for direct investments (Article 24 envisages an intervention of EUR 250 million, a significant figure for the size of Italian companies), it seems reasonable to expect CDP to be more involved in investments in UCI.
 TMA: Just in recent months we have seen the first.
 However, the required size of these UCI, no less than 100 million, is considerable.
 Papa: In my opinion, some operators, if they are “sub-threshold” (i.e. below the minimum UCI size of EUR 100 million and minimum investment of EUR 30 million), could aggregate to achieve the aforementioned co-investment objectives with CDP, or set up dedicated UCI.
 TMA: the FNRI can invest in debt, equity or convertibles.
 Which do you think will be the most used technical form?
-Papa: Given the above and the market context that impacts on the key economic drivers of the companies and their sustainability, the investment of the assets in equity would seem to be the most predictable.
+Papa: Given the above and the market context that impacts on the key economic drivers of the companies and their sustainability, the investment of the assets in equity would seem to be the most predictable.3 March 2022

 Several players active in the restructuring market have recently emerged and consolidated, such as servicers and turnaround funds.
 This context determines an increase in competition with an effect on the purchase price of impaired loans in turn influenced by the significant presence of guaranteed debts granted by the Italian State.
 It seems reasonable to expect a growing focus and specialization of operators on the assessment and management of the underlying credit relating to the company.
 The assessment includes 2 key elements: payback period and governance.
 Sometimes, the urgent repayment leads to M&A processes, assimilating the restructuring process to that of private equity.
 The development of the secondary market for non-performing loans or M&A is therefore expected in favor of more resilient companies.The situation of SMEs appears to be more difficult, both due to a lesser attention paid by creditors to corporate debt management and to a lesser willingness to grant loans.
 SMEs often identify with the entrepreneur, making changes in ownership and governance more difficult.
 Finally, the restructuring market attracts professionals who have not gained particular experience in these contexts in which, given the uncertain balance, an error of approach can lead to irreparable consequences.
-The selection, as always, will be made by the market in the hope that, in the meantime, the damage will be contained
+The selection, as always, will be made by the market in the hope that, in the meantime, the damage will be contained - + 2021

 26 December 2021

 How Business Restructuring changes after two years of Covid: we should get used to periodic pandemic peaks and related restrictions.
 The return to normality, from an economic point of view, may not mean the achievement of the pre-pandemic results, at least as also emerges from the experience gained in the 2007-2008 crisis.
 At that time the approach to corporate restructuring was aimed at postponing payments to better times, and the main role was played by financial institutions.
 The understanding not to go back to pre-crisis parameters has influenced the restructuring sector with more incisive measures on credit, and has led to the expansion of other players, including service companies and turnaround funds.
 During the period of the pandemic, companies have raised loans guaranteed by Italian state; it is reasonable that banks will be inclined to postpone repayments without affecting the amount of the guarantee.
 The complexity of the context is supported by professionals who have gained significant experience; in this regard, it is necessary to await the interpretation of the role of the Expert provided for by Legislative Decree 118/21, which will start in next weeks.
 It seems that are still elements that the practice and jurisprudence will have to deal with.
-Given that the Expert will be appointed by external entities, this procedure will probably be used to a lesser extent by larger companies; for smaller companies, the negotiated composition of the crisis could be useful, but this could depend on the results that the first practices will achieve.
+Given that the Expert will be appointed by external entities, this procedure will probably be used to a lesser extent by larger companies; for smaller companies, the negotiated composition of the crisis could be useful, but this could depend on the results that the first practices will achieve.14 May 2021

 The opportunity to recapitalize losses over 5 years could lead, in restructuring situations, given the lower degree of debt risk compared to equity, to the development of financial instruments (SFP) in the form of quasi-debt, pre-defining any conversion into equity only if necessary.This possible configuration may not be aligned with the needs deriving from the evaluation mechanisms by financial institutions (rating) or by customers / suppliers for the purposes of the going concern and full operation of the company.
 Debt instruments, however, collide with the need for credit protection with changes in govenance as well.
 The equity-governance issue is significant if represented in the context of the growth in the number of private equity operators in such situations.The development of the market could also be favored by government measures to support the economy, including, in particular, the “Patrimonio Destinato”, which also provides for co-investments, an element that hints at a development in the context of M&A.The aforementioned elements therefore suggest a development of M&A operations and related add-ons.
-Over time, in fact, the purchases of companies or branches of competing companies that have tried the path of the autonomous company rescue could increase.
+Over time, in fact, the purchases of companies or branches of competing companies that have tried the path of the autonomous company rescue could increase.25 March 2021

 Pandemic and debt restructuring agreements In 2021-2022, € 100 billion NPE positions are expected.
 Due to the pandemic, it is reasonable to foresee an increase in the procedures of arrangement with creditors “concordato”).
 However, these procedures are characterized by the slowness of the process, estimated by the Bank of Italy at 286 days for traditional procedures and 432 days in the case of reservations.
 If the impaired positions were to emerge in a short period of time, the Courts would be invaded by these procedures, also nullifying one of the main objectives of the Crisis Code.Debt restructuring agreements should be developed.
 Over time, measures have been introduced to encourage the use of these agreements: in addition to art.
 182-septies, the Crisis Code provides the introduction of agreements with extended effectiveness.
-Although it is theoretically possible to manage an arrangement with creditors through the adherence to restructuring agreements by all creditors, the multiplicity and diversity of positions, which are not free from opportunistic acts, makes it impossible to reach agreements with many creditors.The possibility of differentiating restructuring agreements, by single creditor or by category, as well as a standard approach with the mass of minor creditors (in this case adherents), could allow several advantages benefits.The diffusion of a culture aimed at maximizing value and credit recovery times would allow an increase in restructuring agreements, to the benefit of the entire economic system.
+Although it is theoretically possible to manage an arrangement with creditors through the adherence to restructuring agreements by all creditors, the multiplicity and diversity of positions, which are not free from opportunistic acts, makes it impossible to reach agreements with many creditors.The possibility of differentiating restructuring agreements, by single creditor or by category, as well as a standard approach with the mass of minor creditors (in this case adherents), could allow several advantages benefits.The diffusion of a culture aimed at maximizing value and credit recovery times would allow an increase in restructuring agreements, to the benefit of the entire economic system.11 March 2021

 Inflation is under control for now but there is a risk that it will come from the ESG criteria For many years, inflation was kept at low levels.
 The specter of inflation’s recovery immediately generated fears on the markets.
 The Next Generation Eu, the American stimulus plan, private savings, the rally in raw materials and possible difficulties in the supply and distribution chain all suggest an inflationary increase.Now, inflation, albeit at lower rates, is already in place.
 The outlook is primarily determined by the pandemic and vaccination plan, as well as by the ability of governments to incentivize economic growth and employment.Incentive policies are often linked to ESG criteria; the offer is strongly encouraged; however, to be effective, demand must also be stimulated in equal measure.
 In case of misalignment, inflation will soon rise.
-In the long term it is reasonable to expect an increase in inflation of even more than 2-3%.For companies, this is reflected both on the accounting estimates related to future prospective (business plan) and on the equity value.
+In the long term it is reasonable to expect an increase in inflation of even more than 2-3%.For companies, this is reflected both on the accounting estimates related to future prospective (business plan) and on the equity value.5 March 2021

 The governance of SMEs is put to the ESG test The dogma according to which corporate sustainability passes from the achievement of ESG parameters, is achievable if these objectives are the natural execution of the corporate strategy, in order to avoid opportunistic behaviors.
 The funds available for ESG investments are significant.
 As regard the disclosure of non-financial information and the relative cost, we believe they do not constitute a problem, like the accounting or management reporting used to evaluate the choices made.
 Italian companies, often organized in districts, have a strong territorial integration (parameter S) often only not perceived or widespread.
 Governance (parameter G), appears to be the most delicate aspect.
-The real criticality, even if there is a willingness to expand and diversify the powers of the administrative body, remains its adequate functioning, according to a more managerial logic.
+The real criticality, even if there is a willingness to expand and diversify the powers of the administrative body, remains its adequate functioning, according to a more managerial logic.5 February 2021

 Mr. Draghi allow the crisis of confidence to the end.
 He certainly did not need any introduction.
 Just having mentioned the name of the proponent of “whatever it takes” generated immediate euphoria on the markets and caused the BTP Bund spread to drop close to 100.
 The international press rejoices at this news.
 Piazza Affari closed up by more than 2%, even the BTP-Bund spread reached a minimum of 105 basis points.
 The euphoric reaction of the markets bodes well for the destinies of Italian SMEs.
 A reaction that was rather obvious: Mr.Draghi is known internationally.
 Having a profile of this international stature as prime minister is an absolute novelty.
 But it’s too early to say victory for Italian companies.
 The formation of the government is still subject to the whims of the parties.
 The only certainty is that the person of Mr. Draghi could allow to obtain the approval by the Commission of a compliant Recovery Plan.
 The new government will solve the containment of the pandemic, vaccination plan and relaunch of businesses, in a context in which Italian GDP in 2020 drops by more than 9% and estimates for 2021 lowered to 3%.
 The theme of trust: Istat notes that in January 2021 the components of the consumer confidence index worsen and, looking at businesses, confidence is worsening in the manufacturing sector and in retail while it is increasing in market services and construction.
 Trust is a crucial issue because it is what sets consumer demand and business investment in motion.
 Now, despite the 1,700 billion euros on the current accounts of Italians and the positive cash situations of companies, no one is investing because fear is holding back the action.
 A Recovery Plan that prepares for the relaunch: the potential new Premier has the numbers to be able to present a Recovery Plan in line with EU requests, something that could not be said of the previous proposal.
 The presence of Mr. Draghi also reassures about the possibility of grounding the projects, respecting the progress of the works to which the disbursements of subsidies and loans are subject.
 All of this has direct and positive consequences on businesses.The crux of failures: Bank of Italy estimates that bankruptcies will be 6500 starting from 2022, and many other companies will be forced to restructure which is only partly due to the pandemic.
 Indeed, the whole series of support measures may have masked some previous situation of serious suffering.
 It is necessary to start again, leaving the logic of electoral tips; almost 150 billion euros were spent between Citizenship Income, Quota 100 and refreshments; money distributed like rain and without structural effects on the economy.
 This season of inefficient politics is over with Mr. Draghi.
-And perhaps one could be opened in which structural issues return to the center, from strategic infrastructures to schools, health care, justice reform to a true industrial policy that enhances the technological Made in Italy scattered throughout the territory.
+And perhaps one could be opened in which structural issues return to the center, from strategic infrastructures to schools, health care, justice reform to a true industrial policy that enhances the technological Made in Italy scattered throughout the territory.25 January 2021

 17 October 2020